curlywurlycraig/advent-of-code-2021/README.md

-Advent of Code, 2021.
+# Advent of Code, 2021.

+I'm doing it in Clojure this year.
+I enjoy the expressiveness of the language and I'm also using it right now for a compiler, so it will be good to sharpen that skill.

-Running the code in each repo should be as simple as executing main (I'm using `deps.edn`).
+Running the code in each repo should be as simple as executing `clj main.clj` (I'm using `deps.edn`).
 If that directory differs, it will include a markdown file to describe how to execute.